Thermoplastic vs. Paint: Which Striping Material Is Right for You?

 Advantages of Paint Striping

-Paint is easier to remove or modify.
-This is especially helpful if you: - Reconfigure parking spaces - Add ADA stalls - Update traffic flow - Add new signage Businesses that expect layout changes often prefer paint striping. --- # What Is Thermoplastic Striping?
 Thermoplastic striping uses a melted plastic material applied at high temperatures.
 Once applied, the material cools and hardens into a thick, durable marking bonded to the pavement.
-Thermoplastic is commonly used for: - Roadways - High-traffic parking lots - Airports - Industrial facilities - Municipal properties The thickness of thermoplastic striping typically ranges between 90 and 125 mils, which is significantly thicker than paint. --- # Advantages of Thermoplastic Striping
+Thermoplastic is commonly used for: - Roadways - High-traffic parking lots - Airports - Industrial facilities - Municipal properties The thickness of thermoplastic striping typically ranges between 90 and 125 mils, which is significantly thicker than paint.

 Exceptional Durability

 Thermoplastic striping lasts significantly longer than paint.
-While paint typically lasts 6–18 months, thermoplastic can last: - 3–5 years in parking lots - 5+ years in some applications - Even longer in low-traffic areas This makes thermoplastic ideal for: - High traffic areas - Distribution centers - Hospitals - Shopping centers - Warehouses
+While paint typically lasts 6–18 months, thermoplastic can last: - 3–5 years in parking lots - 5+ years in some applications - Even longer in low-traffic areas This makes thermoplastic ideal for high traffic areas, distribution centers, hospitals, shopping centers, and warehouses.

 Superior Visibility

 Thermoplastic markings often include reflective glass beads embedded into the material.
-This provides: - Better nighttime visibility - Improved safety - Enhanced professional appearance This is especially important for: - Hospitals - Airports - Schools - Large commercial properties
+This provides better nighttime visibility, improved safety, and enhanced professional appearance — especially important for hospitals, airports, schools, and large commercial properties.

 Long-Term Cost Savings